FAQ

 Keep a record of what you eat to help identify potential causes of bad breath.
 Also review your current medications, recent surgeries, and/or illnesses with your dentist.

-• Practice good oral hygiene: Brush at least twice a day with an ADA-approved fluoride toothpaste and a toothbrush not more than 3 months old.
+• Practice good oral hygiene: Brush at least twice a day with an ADA-approved fluoride toothpaste and a toothbrush not more than three months old.

 • Stop smoking and/or chewing tobacco: Ask your dentist for advice on how to break the habit.